lsst-dm/dm_dev_guide/stack/packaging-third-party-eups-dependencies.rst

 When changes are made to the upstream source, they can be merged into the ``lsst-dev`` branch, or ``lsst-dev`` can be rebased on an upstream branch.
 If we make local changes for our own needs, they can be converted into PRs to the upstream fork, leaving out any commits that refer to the ``ups`` directory contents.
+But it should be preferred to submit changes to the upstream source as long as its update timelines are sufficiently rapid.

 The new package then needs to be added to ``etc/repos.yaml`` in the ``lsst/repos`` repository.
 We indicate that the ``lsst-dev`` branch is the one that we will build from by adding a ``ref:`` clause in that file.

 Finally, the package should be added as an eups dependency to some other package or meta-package in its ``.table`` file.
 This will ensure that it is incorporated in the Science Pipelines build.
+For most purposes, there's effectively no difference between ``setupOptional`` and ``setupRequired`` dependency specifications.
+They only differ in the case where someone has not installed an optional package in their local stack.
+If you can do useful things with the depending package (and if its tests, if it has any, pass), then ``setupOptional`` can be a hint that it's not mandatory to have the dependency.
+But the shared stack, CVMFS, stack containers, and the RSP will always have the dependency anyway.

 If Rubin Data Management becomes the primary maintainer of the package, it can still be treated as third-party, but it may make sense to transition it to being a first-party package.
 That would mean ensuring it follows all DM standards and processes.